DBS Checks For Recruitment Agencies

 Enhanced DBS Checks For Recruitment Agencies

-Recruitment agencies specialising in healthcare or teaching, for example, will most likely request an Enhanced check which includes the barring list depending on who you will be in contact with on a day-in, day-out basis.
+Recruitment agencies specialising in healthcare or teaching, for example, will most likely request an Enhanced check.
+This includes the barring list, but is dependent on who you will be in contact with on a day-to-day basis.

 Why Choose Care Check For Your DBS Check?

 When you partner with Care Check, all applications, checks and certificates are safely stored on our online database.
 This makes it easier than ever to manage the process.
 Additionally, because everything is carried out electronically using our smart system, errors, which historically slow down processing, are eradicated.
-Over 65% of the checks we carry out are returned within 24 hours, and 85% are returned within five working days, helping to get candidates placed as quickly as possible.
+Over 65% of the checks we complete are returned within 24 hours and 85% are returned within five working days, helping to get candidates placed as quickly as possible.

 We understand how important it is to keep data safe and secure.
 All of the data stored with us is held within an IOS27001 secure centre, and we are Cyber Essentials, and Cyber Essentials Plus accredited.